Ray Allen, Jason Kidd, Steve Nash Among 2018 Basketball Hall of Fame Finalists

 After being drafted No. 2 overall by the Mavericks in 1994, Kidd became one of the NBA's best all-around point guards for 19 seasons.
 He was named to the All-Star team 10 times and the All-NBA first team five times and was a four-time All-Defensive first-team selection.

-Mulkey has been the women's basketball coach at Baylor since 2000.
-She has led the program to two national titles and a 530-97 record over the past 18 years, including a 24-1 mark this season.
-The 55-year-old also won an Olympic gold medal as part of the 1984 USA women's national team.
+Mulkey has been the women's coach at Baylor since 2000.
+She has led the program to two national titles and a 531-97 record, including a 25-1 mark this season.
+The 55-year-old also won an Olympic gold medal as part of the 1984 United States women's national team.

 Thompson played 17 seasons in the WNBA from its inception in 1997, when she was the league's first-ever draft pick by the Houston Comets, through 2013.
-She won two Olympic gold medals in 2004 and 2008.
+She won two Olympic gold medals, in 2004 and 2008.

 The Naismith Memorial Basketball Hall of Fame will unveil the 2018 class during the Final Four on March 31 at the Alamodome in San Antonio.